 1. Showing up for couples counseling is a signal to your spouse that he/she is your priority, and that your relationship comes first.
 That may not sound sexy to you, but it is!

 As humans, we crave attention and want to know that we matter.
-And when we suddenly experience being our significant other’s priority and getting focused attention from them in spite of the inconvenience, cost, and initial discomfort of going to therapy, the once frozen feelings begin to thaw.
+And when we suddenly experience being our significant other’s priority we feel better quickly.
+Getting focused attention from them in spite of the inconvenience, cost, and initial discomfort of going to therapy helps thaw the once frozen feelings.

 2. You’ll learn to listen to each other in a new and improved way during counseling sessions.
 Feeling really heard and completely understood infuses us with emotions of being in love.